 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. could avoid the water pollution and also could produce fertilizer to be used on the crops.
+Final Concl.
 In Brazil, there are 700,000 swine farmers and only 2,000 with biodigester.
 The use of biodigester is not common due its high investment and the specific skill required as the anaerobic treatment system to produce gas involve the chemical and bacterial control which is not common on swine farmers.
+Given the above barriers, it is sufficiently demonstrated that the project is not a likely baseline scenario for the 7-years credit period and that emission reductions thus are additional to what would otherwise have occurred.
+Based on interactions with the various stakeholders and DNV experience with similar projects, DNV is been able to conclude that the implementation of the project activity is dependent on CDM revenues.
 B.3.2.
 Are all assumptions stated in a transparent and conservative manner? /1/ DR See B.3.1.
 OK B.3.3.
 Is sufficient evidence provided to support the relevance of the arguments made? /1/ DR See B.3.1.
-L OK B.3.4.
+OK B.3.4.
 If the starting date of the project activity is before the date of validation, has sufficient evidence been provided that the incentive from the CDM was seriously considered in the decision to proceed with the project activity? /1/ DR The project proponent is requested to provide documentary evidence of the starting date of the project as the earliest of implementation, construction and real action in line with the guidelines of EB 41.
-Evidence also needs to be provided for serious consideration of CDM while deciding to proceed with the project.
-CL-1 ОК B.4.
-Calculation of GHG Emission Reductions - Project emissions It is assessed whether the project emissions are stated according to the methodology and whether the
+Evidence also needs to CL-1 OK